New homes in England are now assessed on both a carbon target (TER) and a fabric target (TFEE).

 Part 1 – The Frame

-The maximum U Value for roofs of all types from April will remain 0.20 W/m2K, but we already see most constructors achieve better than this – typically in the range of 0.14-0.18 W/m2K.
+The maximum U Value for roofs of all types remains 0.20 W/m2K, but we already see most constructors achieve better than this – typically in the range of 0.14-0.18 W/m2K.

 This isn’t from anything particularly ground breaking; 100mm of PIR boards between rafters and a further 40mm underneath will normally give you a figure at the top end of this range.
 Or for the plane roof, 100mm of mineral wool between the joists and 200mm on top will give you 0.14 W/m2K.

 The U-value given in notional design is 0.13 W/m2K.
-This doesn’t strike me as particularly taxing, and constructors may wish to do better here to give greater leeway later on.
+This is not particularly taxing, and constructors may wish to do better here to give greater leeway later on.
 Adding an extra 100mm of mineral wool over those joists brings us down to 0.11W/m2K, and you can achieve similar results with an extra 100mm of PIR insulation boards.

 The U value suggested for external walls is 0.18 W/m2K.
 This may present a problem for constructors who want to maintain a 300mm brick-cavity-block structure for habit or space reasons.